Report an Absence

 90% Attendance Rule

 To receive credit in a class, a student must attend at least 90 percent of the days the class is offered.
-A student is in violation of the 90% attendance law if they accumulate 9 or more excused or unexcused absences in any given class.
+A student is in violation of the 90% attendance law if they accumulate 9 or more excused or unexcused absences in any given class per semester or 18 for the year.
 Students who are in violation of the attendance code and who fail to make up the time required to be in compliance with the law will be denied credit for that class for the semester.

 Truancy

-A student with three or more unexcused absences (in any class period) will receive a truancy warning letter and be placed on an Attendance Improvement Plan.
-Truancy may be filed for students who have 10 or more unexcused absences in a six-month period.
+When students reach three and seven days of unexcused absences (in any class period) they will receive a truancy warning letter and be placed on an Attendance Improvement Plan at seven days.
+Truancy will be filed for students who have 10 or more unexcused absences.

 Extended Absences & Family Trips